orditeck/2ndbrain/From the Google Ecosystem to kinda self-hosted.md

 Let's say you're not comfortable with the idea of Google having access to your whole life of emails but still like using Gmail for the day-to-day.
 Export your emails, move them on another encrypted volume, delete them from Google, then backup the volume on your Drive and on an external disk.

 Not comfortable with having everything on Drive?
 Do the same! (minus the already-encrypted volumes).

+Not comfortable having [all your activities](https://myactivity.google.) recorded?
+I'm talking about all your searches on Google, every result you click on, every site you visit, every notification you receive, every search on Maps, on YouTube, every voice command you give (with the recording), every news article you open, any game you play, any translation you type, any shopping you do, any flight ticket you search for.
+Not comfortable having [your every move tracked](https://timeline.google.com/maps/timeline)? **Disable it!**

 Want even more control over your privacy and data?
 Keep reading.